rcos/CSCI-4470-OpenSource/Resources/FinalReport.md

 * Contributions
 * Progress / issues
 * Demo if possible
-* Please include 1 appendix per persion where you call out, and provide pointers to your project contributions!
+* Please include 1 appendix per person where you call out, and provide pointers to your project contributions!

 The goal will be to get through 8 projects per day.
 Our project order is: